ASCII-CLUB/discord_bot_tutorial/README.md

 ## Project setup
 1. Create a new project folder or clone this repository
 2. Inside the folder, create a Python script (main.py) for your bot's code
-3. Create a Discord sever to test your bot (or use one you already have)
+3. Create a Discord server to test your bot (or use one you already have)

 ## Bot setup
 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)